dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 Make sure the module manifest is in the correct location, can be imported.

+###### Cause 2

+This can also happen when the module *ModuleBuilder* is not pinned to version `1.0.0` in the file `RequiredModules.psd1`.

 ##### Error `Missing property 'ProjectName'`

 Verify that the module manifest resolves with the cmdlet `Test-ModuleManifest` and does not return any errors.
 Make sure it resolves correctly **in both** **Windows PowerShell and PowerShell Core**.
 The build is running on Linux in the ci pipeline.

+##### Issue with preview strings containing a dash

+There are a issue with ModuleBuilder using preview strings using dash, e.g. `fix0008-9`.
+The string is compliant with SemVer 2.0 but there is a bug in `Publish-Module` that prevents the module to be released.

+Make sure to pin the ModuleBuilder to version `1.0.0` in the file `RequiredModules.psd1`.

 ### Attach your fork to a free Azure DevOps organization